Azure Web App targets have been supported since Octopus 2018.5.

 Creating Web App Targets

-Once you have an App Service setup within your Azure subscription, you are then ready to map that to an Octopus deployment target.
+Once you have an App Service setup within your Azure subscription, you are ready to map that to an Octopus deployment target.

 To create an Azure Web App target within Octopus: